rbuerki/compare_data_from_the_command_line/README.md

                                             )
 ```

 Note: Contrary to the CLI version the optional load params are passed as dicts with key-value-pairs in string format.
+Again, you can pass all the args that are accepted by [pandas.read_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html).

 A full example of calling the main() function can look as follows: